Kong/kongponents/docs/guide/migrating-to-version-9.md

 * `options` prop (deprecated) has been removed
 * `sortOrder` prop (deprecated) has been removed
 * `testMode` prop has been removed
+* `paginationType` prop has been removed.
+You can use new `paginationOffset` prop instead

 #### Events